12.3. Polymorphism In Depth

 Safe Downcasting With Polymorphism

 Previously, we saw that an an upcast followed by an incorrect downcast was potentially meaningless and dangerous.
 Although polymorphism greatly reduces the need to downcast to access the member variables in an object, it is sometimes necessary.
 In these cases, polymorphism provides a way to ensure that the downcast is meaningful and safe.
-For example, suppose that sometimes after an object is selected and instantiated (Figure 3 above) that we need to downcast pointer s to a specific shape class.
+For example, suppose that sometimes, after an object is selected and instantiated (Figure 3 above), we need to downcast pointer s to a specific shape class.
 If the user selected a Circle, we don't want to downcast s to a Rectangle or a Triangle.
 How do we know to which shape to safely downcast s?
 Polymorphism gives us two different ways of solving this problem:

 #include <iostream>